 Implemented Project Activities

-- Organization of two informational events.
+- Organization of two informational events to engage and inform local residents.

 - Purchase and distribution of the “Reuse Library” gift, one for each of the thirteen (13) schools in the four clusters, aiming to raise students’ awareness about the value of reuse.